provodoihi/Text-encoding/README.md

 - Locate to the root folder of this program, then use the following command:
 `javac Discrete_Final`

 **!
 Note: Some parts of the GUI application have not finished yet.
-If you want to use full feature of this program, please choose the comand line method**
+If you want to use full feature of this program, please choose the command line method**